robinmacharg/Moneybox-iOS-Tech-Task/README_submission.md

 A simple `NavigationViewController` handles navigation with a back-button override to prevent return to the login screen.

 The app is split by screen, with a ViewController and Model for each one, as well as an associated Error type.
-There are associated table cells for the Account Details screen which holds its own state due to its simplicity.
+There are associated table cells for the Account Details screen which hold their own state due to their simplicity.
 Each screen is in its own directory.

-I moved miscellaneous files into a Misc directory to keep the top-level clean.
+I moved miscellaneous files into a `Misc` directory to keep the top-level clean.
 These include the `Info.plist`, assets, and fonts.
-There's a single `String` extension for email vaildation in the `Extensions` directory.
+There's a `String` extension for email vaildation in the `Extensions` directory, as well as a convenience one for formatted currency rendering of `Doubles`.
 Storyboards were similarly moved into a directory.

 Error states are provided to all ViewControllers and error handling is implemented reasonably thoroughly.
 To test e.g. the Accounts loading failure state it's necessary to remove the session token prior to the network call in `DataProvider`.

 All screens load data asynchronously, where appropriate, with loading indicators.

-There appears to be a bug in the simulator implementation of `UITextFieldDelegate`s `shouldChangeCharactersIn` that causes characters to be deleted.
+There appears to be a bug in the simulator implementation of `UITextFieldDelegate`'s `shouldChangeCharactersIn` that causes characters to be deleted.
 This does not appear to affect real devices.

 Adding money to the Moneybox is reflected in the screen on completion of the request.
 The Accounts screen reloads on `willAppear` to ensure it always has up-to-date data.

 Files are documented to a level I think appropriate for the scale of the task.
-For this simple an app the spec. is a good source of truth and the functionality is self-evident.
+For this simple an app the specification is a good source of truth and the functionality is self-evident.
 Files are split with `// MARK: - Section` dividers in a consistent way.
 Interesting code has additional comments to try and answer the "why?" questions future developers might have.

 The 5 minute lockout on submitting invalid credentials too many times was unexpected, and the project spec would benefit from mentioning this.
 I was much more careful testing login failures after that!

 Also worth noting that I've not given significant consideration to the session timeout.
 This was mainly due to time constraints - waiting for five minutes each time to test code was not deemed a good use of my time!
-Obviously some form of - possibly preemptive - invisible reasuthentication is needed if there's an authentication error; this implies some more central store for known-valid credentials although for this app a simpler mechanism local to the accounts page would suffice.
+Obviously some form of - possibly preemptive - invisible reauthentication is needed if there's an authentication error; this implies some more central store for known-valid credentials although for this app a simpler mechanism local to the accounts page would suffice.
 I've avoided changing the provided Networking package.

 I've taken a best-guess at the correct fields in the Accounts API response.
 There's a common alphanumeric ID in common between the `ProductResponse`s `Account`s but `ProductResponse` seemed to have all the info I needed.